Miiraak/ClassicalCompendium/README.md

 ## Description
 ![example workflow](https://github.com/miiraak/classicalcompendium/actions/workflows/Publish.yml/badge.svg)

-CassicalCompendium is a versatile NuGet package that brings together a curated collection of widely-used C# utility methods, functions, and extensions commonly developed or copied across various projects.
+ClassicalCompendium is a versatile NuGet package that brings together a curated collection of widely-used C# utility methods, functions, and extensions commonly developed or copied across various projects.
 Instead of repeatedly writing or borrowing snippets of code, this package offers a comprehensive library of these classic methods, ensuring consistency, reducing redundancy, and speeding up development.

 Whether you're dealing with string manipulations, collection handling, date-time operations, or other common tasks, CommonCodeCompendium has you covered with a reliable set of tools that have been tried and tested across numerous projects.
 Perfect for developers looking to streamline their workflow and maintain cleaner codebases, this package is your go-to resource for essential utilities.